cfengine/documentation/api/enterprise-api-ref/shared-groups.markdown

 title: Shared Groups API
 published: true
 ---
-Shared Groups API allows to create host groups based on the inventory filters and assign CMDB data to them.
+The shared groups API enables creating host groups based on host filters (the same ones used in inventory) and assigning CMDB data to them.

 ## Create group